NEW SITE

 Shortly after I began experimenting with Special Words, I interviewed for a position in a public, K-2, bilingual classroom in southern California.
 Many of the children there were not progressing well, so I was hired with the understanding that I could experiment with the Special Words strategy I was only beginning to develop.
 It was a one-school district where board members had children in the school and were willing to support me in any way I needed.

-Close to half my students were the children of migrant farmworkers.
+Close to half of my students were the children of migrant farmworkers.
 The rest were native English speakers.
 Of that second group, some had the advantage of a print-rich home environment, while others had little experience with print.

 Special Words and The Steps

 I call this approach Special Words and The Steps.
-It begins by showing a child how their “talk” looks when written down.
+It begins by showing a child how their “talk” looks written down.
 They’re fascinated by seeing their words in print and want to do it, too.

 So, the child learns to read and write simultaneously.
 And they do it with the same pleasure and ease they learned to speak.